MiddletonCommunityVoice/services-list/content/Care-Services/community-connectors-our-rochdale.md

 Email : community.connectors@rochdale.gov.uk

-Visit and talk to the Community Connectors
+Drop-in and talk to the Community Connectors

-Based at Middleton Health Centre.
+in Middleton Health Centre.

-Normal Opening Mon - Fri  8.45am - 4.45pm
+* Drop-in sessions

+* Tue 8.30 - 12.30
+* and Fridays  1pm - 5.30pm